CHLSS

 Policy

-Children’s Home and LSS will respond to all grievances in a fair and efficient manner for all parties involved.
+Children’s Home Society of Minnesota (hereinafter “CH”) will respond to all grievances in a fair and efficient manner for all parties involved.
 There will be no adverse action or retaliation taken against a client or prospective client as a result of filing a complaint or grievance, regardless of the outcome.

 Procedure